zhangwenchili/CAS741-EelbrainPipeline/README.md

 # Project Name

-Developer Names:
+Developer Names: Christian Brodbeck, Zhangwenchi Li

-Date of project start:
+Date of project start: Feb 27, 2012

-This project is ...
+This project is Eelbrain pipeline, a Python library to automate the typical M/EEG workflow.

 The folders and files for this project are as follows: